cooolbabu/SreenivasAngara/content/posts/PlatformScale.md

 In appointment-based businesses, tracking customer reliability can help manage the cost of no-shows.
 May be the business can do a no-show on the customer.

-In the realm of job interviews, a bold idea emerges: instead of solely relying on human judgment, HR could employ AI algorithms to rate interviewee responses as confident, knowledgeable, or halucinating.
+In the realm of job interviews, a bold idea emerges: instead of solely relying on human judgment, HR could employ AI algorithms to rate interviewee responses as thought-leaders, knowledgeable, or halucinating.

 Traditionally, businesses have leaned on quantitative metrics to enhance their productivity and make informed decisions.
 Sentiment Analysis, however, offers a fresh approach.
 We're venturing into a new world where we can evaluate people based on what they say, opening up a world of possibilities and challenges.